 - Flu-like symptoms

-- Other mastitis symptoms discussed
+- Other mastitis symptoms discussed.

-Get to a "breastfeeding friendly" doctor as soon as possible.
-A mastitis infection if left untreated can turn into an abscess.
+Get to a breastfeeding-friendly doctor as soon as possible.
+A mastitis infection, if left untreated, can turn into an abscess.

-Galactoceles “lacteal cysts" are cysts that are filled with milk, due to a blockade of a milk duct.
+Galactoceles (lacteal cysts) are cysts that are filled with milk due to a blockade of a milk duct.
 They do not hamper breastfeeding and are typically non-cancerous.
 These cysts are usually tender to the touch.
-Sometimes they are reabsorbed into the surrounding tissue, other times they need to be seen to surgically.
+Sometimes they are reabsorbed into the surrounding tissue; other times, they need to be seen to surgically.

 Some women have lumpier breast tissue than others.
 Sometimes these lumps can become a little sensitive.
 These lumps are not dangerous and should not hamper your breastfeeding relationship in any way.
-Taking vitamin E supplements have been found to help in some cases.
+Taking vitamin E supplements has been found to help in some cases.

 These are non-cancerous lumps found in diabetic women.
-These do not inhibit breastfeeding, they are usually painless, movable lumps and are commonly irregular in shape.
+These do not inhibit breastfeeding; they are usually painless, movable lumps and are commonly irregular in shape.

 This is one of the rarer causes of lumps during lactation.
 These lumps are typically firm and pain-free; they cannot be moved around in the breast and are usually without a distinct border.
 Although, some forms of cancer have the same signs of mastitis, with swelling and pain.
 There may be roughening of the skin, which looks a lot like the skin on an orange.
-If you have the symptoms of Mastitis, and they have persisted longer than three days, it would be best to see your doctor.
+If you have the symptoms of Mastitis and they have persisted longer than three days, it would be best to see your doctor.